 In the late 1960’s as African Americans and those of the Diaspora began moving into the area, Bethany began reaching out into the neighborhood and surrounding areas welcoming new neighbors.
 Bethany stabilized but membership declined until the 1990’s when, by the grace of God, the determination of Bethany’s members and Pastors, the commitment to the ministry and a strong sense of African Culture and identity, the church grew again.

-In Bethany’s 130+ year history, it has been served by 14 pastors, the first 10 which were of Swedish descent, the Reverends Lydia E. Rivera Kalb, Dr. Emmanuel FY Grantson, Lawrence J. Clark, and presently by Darryl Thompson Powell.
+In Bethany’s 130+ year history, it has been served by 14 pastors, the first 10 which were of Swedish descent, the Reverends Lydia E. Rivera Kalb, Dr. Emmanuel FY Grantson, Lawrence J. Clark, and Darryl Thompson Powell.
+Currently, Reverend Aaron J. McLeod, Esq. is serving as the Interim Pastor.
 Bethany is a Black Lutheran Church which is unashamedly African in descent and unapologetically Lutheran with a dynamic past and even more promising future- a church that is Loving, Welcoming, and Spirit-filled.
 A Place for Everyone!